Woodcrest, California

-Woodcrest is a census-designated place (CDP) in Riverside County, California, United States.
+Woodcrest is a census-designated place (CDP) in the Inland Empire region of Riverside County, California, United States.
 The population was 15,378 at the 2020 census, up from 14,347 at the 2010 census.
 The adjacent city of Riverside lists Woodcrest as an area for potential annexation.

 History

 The Woodcrest area was initially populated by dry land grain farmers in the late 19th century.
 In 1894, the population had grown enough for the Riverside County Board of Supervisors to establish a school in the area, and on February 6 of that year they authorized the Oak Glen School District.

 In 1905 the first subdivision, the Oak Glen Tract, was created.
 The House Heights tract was formed in April 1924, and in May the Fertile Acres tract was created near the current Washington Street and Van Buren intersection.
 In February 1926, the first of five subdivisions with the name Woodcrest Acres was formed, and the name “Woodcrest” was subsequently given to the post office that was established later that year.
 Although the post office was closed in 1936, the Woodcrest name continued to be used to refer to the area from then on.

 Water in the Woodcrest area became more affordable after the voters of Riverside, Corona, Lake Elsinore and surrounding unincorporated areas approved the formation of the Western Municipal Water District in 1955.
 Landowners began diversifying agriculture in the area.
 Although citrus groves within Riverside city limits were on the decline, groves in the Woodcrest area began to expand.

 Beginning in the 1980s, population pressures and the availability of cheaper land resulted in the decline of agriculture in the Woodcrest area.
 Today, most orange groves in Woodcrest have given way to development.
 The citrus industry that was the foundation of Riverside and surrounding communities has nearly disappeared.